Kihumba/private-/Phase-C/Laravel-Learning-Outcomes/Curriculum/7 - Sessions and Cookies/README.md

 Skill Description
 ----------

-Sessions and cookies are very important when building a Laravel web application-- they help with handling timeouts as well as curbing session hijacking.
+The Fellow will be able to effectively use sessions and cookies to handle timeouts as well as curb session hijacking.

 Outputs
 ----------